anhlin/SimpleShell/README.md

-CMPS111 - Assignment 1: A Simple Shell
-Anthony Lin (anhlin)

 Files Included:
 - lex.l: generates lexical analyzer with flex
 - myshell.c: main code for the shell
 - Makefile: compiles files with flags, generates lex.yy.c, .o file, and executable when "make" is entered.
 Must "make clean" before making again.
 - DESIGN.txt: Description of the design of the program.

-INFER:
-- This was a useful tool, it helped me find some null dereferences, leaks, and uninitialized values
-- I was able to fix all of them, so infer now shows no errors when running "infer -- make"
-- Although there were a bunch of "SIL to HIL" errors when running it on OSX.
-- Probably from the lex.yy.c file.

 Implemented:
 1. exit command which terminates the shell